shinmorino/qgate/docs/source/gate.rst

 U3 gate, single qubit gate with 3 parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Gates in this section are single qubit gates with three parameters.

 U3(theta, phi, lambda) : u3 gate defined in OpenQASM, global phase differs from the original definition.